-3) Full store customization
+3) Full store customisation

 But it’s different with Shopify Plus.
 Allowing your dev team full site control through editable CSS files and scripts.

-“Shopify Plus is an easy-to-use, yet highly customizable platform for ecommerce.
+“Shopify Plus is an easy-to-use, yet highly customisable platform for ecommerce.
 Since the UI is so intuitive, most of the daily operations can be taken care of by in-house staff rather than hiring costly agencies or IT staff.